dstackai/dstack/examples/fine-tuning/alignment-handbook/README.md

 > [!NOTE]
 > Feel free to adjust `resources` to specify the required resources.

+> [!NOTE]
+> This tutorial uses [the fork](https://github.com/deep-diver/alignment-handbook.git) of the official [Alignment Handbook repository](https://github.com/huggingface/alignment-handbook) which contains the fixes of a bug that blocks running SFT with the current version of `transformers`.
+This tutorial will be updated when the [PR of the fixes](https://github.com/huggingface/alignment-handbook/pull/191) gets merged into the main branch.

 The task clones the `huggingface/alignment-handbook` repo, and copies our local `config.yaml` to the recipies subfolder.
 Then, the task installs dependencies, and launches the recipe.